 From New Year’s Eve to Guy Fawkes Day, for many, a celebration is incomplete without a good firework display.
 But before lighting up those crackers, it’s important to remember that it’s not just a free-for-all, and there are laws the regulate the use of fireworks in South Africa.
 Not complying with the rules could result in a hefty fine or time behind bars.

-It is worth noting that there are only a few specific days on which the public may set off fireworks ( these include Diwali, New Year’s Eve and, of course, Guys Fawkes), and the use of fireworks in South Africa is regulated by by-laws under the Explosives Act, 1956.
-Before we get into the general dos and don’ts of celebrating Guy Fawkes Day, always check in with your local authorities to see if there aren’t specific by-laws that apply to your particular town or city.
+It is worth noting that there are only a few specific days on which the public may set off fireworks (these include Diwali, New Year’s Eve and, of course, Guys Fawkes).
+The use of fireworks in South Africa is regulated by by-laws under the Explosives Act, 1956.
+Before we get into the general dos and don’ts, always check in with your local authorities to see if there aren’t specific by-laws that apply to your particular town or city.

 - Fireworks may not be sold by street vendors, hawkers or at any informal open-air facilities.

-- Anyone who wishes to sell fireworks must be in possession of a valid licence, which is issued by the chief inspector of the Department of Explosives.
+- Anyone who wishes to sell fireworks must have a valid licence, which is issued by the chief inspector of the Department of Explosives.